mberlanga/mberlanga.github.io/_posts/2016-06-20-TheBrokenSpoon-post.md

 “Spoon…”

 Red walked over to the far end of the studio alley and  zipped open his flopped-over backpack and pulled out his lunch bag.
-And as suspected, Red found his plastic spoon right next to the yogurt he did not eat.
+As suspected, Red found his plastic spoon right next to the yogurt he did not eat.
 Red walked back with pride, “finally” he thought, “something I can help with.”

 “Here Kels”